PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 “Greetings.” he said smiling shyly, more shyly than his snappy clothes and confident posture would have suggested.

 "Hello."
-Tom beemed.
+Tom beamed.
 Kim stayed silent.